michael-fares-lrn/custom-questions-skeleton-tutorial/REFERENCE.md

 - This step is broken down into checklist of substeps, each with it's own separate cheat commit along the way
 - For all substeps we will work in the following 2 files only:
 1.  `question_editor_init_options.json` - This file will control how our custom question is abstracted as an editable and reusable template for authoring that shows up as its own tile on the Author Site or Author API just like a regular Learnosity question type.
-In this file we will focus <strong>only</strong> on the [`init_options` object for the quesitonEditorAPI instance inside of Author API - located on this line](https://github.com/Learnosity/custom-questions-skeleton/blob/master/demos/custom-question-skeleton/authoring.php#L9).
+This file we focuses <strong>only</strong> on the [`init_options` object for the quesitonEditorAPI instance inside of Author API - ingested into the Author API initialization object on this line in authoring.php](https://github.com/michael-fares-lrn/custom-questions-skeleton-tutorial/blob/main/demos/simple-multiple-choice-tutorial/authoring.php#L11).
 (See the Author API initilization documentation on [`config.dependencies.question_editor_api_.init_options` here](https://reference.learnosity.com/author-api/initialization#config_dependencies_question_editor_api) for additional information.)
 2. `authoring_custom_layout.html` - This file will define the layout of the question editor pane for our custom question.

 #### Step 14.1 - getting a lay of the land